 Click HERE to see the full evolution of the living room over the nine years we’ve lived here.

 There’s a small hallway through the living room that leads to Jeff’s office, a coat closet, 1/2 bath and upstairs.
-You can see the boys like to decorate dad’s door.

 The dining room is another space with beautiful light.
 The dining table is made out of an old tongue & groove wood door and the base of a potting bench.
 I purchased the wing chairs for $50 for the pair and reupholstered them in more of the checked fabric and grain sacks.
 The French side chairs were a Craig’s List find.